RyanRayn/Milestone-3/README.md

 ## **Testing**

-   * The W3C Markup Validator, W3C CSS Validator Services, and JS Hint were used to validate every page of the project to ensure there were no syntax errors in the project.
+   * The W3C Markup Validator, W3C CSS Validator Services, PEP8 online and JS Hint were used to validate every page of the project to ensure there were no syntax errors in the project.

    * All testing validation can be seen [HERE.]()